derwells/multithreaded-fileserver/docs/pg_3_concurrency.md

 \endcode

-This outputted
+@image latex conctest_1.png

+Note that we can `continue` until another breakpoint is reached.

-@image latex conctest.png
+@image latex conctest_2.png

 Indeed the threads are executing concurrently.
-Note that nanosleep is triggered by access simulation.
+Note that nanosleep is triggered by `r_simulate_access()`.
 This is within the critical section.

 Program correctness is proven in \ref pg_synchronization "Synchronization".